Università della Svizzera italiana (Mendrisio, Switzerland)

 Gabriele Neri (Milan, 1982) is an architectural historian and architect.
-He is currently Mâitre d’enseignement et de recherche at the Accademia di architettura of the Università della Svizzera italiana in Mendrisio, Switzerland.
-Since 2011 he has been adjunct professor of History of Design and Architecture at the Polytechnic of Milan.
+He is currently Mâitre d’enseignement et de recherche at the Accademia di architettura of the Università della Svizzera italiana in Mendrisio, CH.
+Since 2011, he has been adjunct professor of History of Design and Architecture at the Polytechnic of Milan.
 He holds a Ph.D. in History of Architecture and Urban Planning (Polytechnic of Turin, 2011).
-In 2018 he was appointed member of the Board of Directors of the Fondazione Museo del Design (Triennale Milano).
+In 2018, he was appointed member of the Board of Directors of the Fondazione Museo del Design (Triennale Milano).

-Since 2008 he has been studying the relationship between graphic satire and architecture in the twentieth century in Europe, Australia and the US.
-This research project led to the publication of the volume Caricature architettoniche.
+Since 2008, he has been studying the relationship between satire and architecture in the twentieth century in Europe, Australia and the US.
+This research led to the publication of the volume Caricature architettoniche.
 Satira e critica del progetto moderno (Macerata, 2015), one of the first attempts ever to present an international overview and collection on the theme.

-His research also focused on the work of the Italian architect and engineer Pier Luigi Nervi.
-Gabriele Neri is the author of Capolavori in miniatura.
-Pier Luigi Nervi e la modellazione strutturale (Mendrisio, 2014) and the curator of an Anthology with Nervi’s writings.
-In 2017-2020 he carried out a research project on the work of the Studio Nervi in Africa.
+His research also focuses on the work of the Italian architect and engineer Pier Luigi Nervi: Gabriele Neri is the author of Capolavori in miniatura.
+Pier Luigi Nervi e la modellazione strutturale (Mendrisio, 2014), Pier Luigi Nervi in Africa (Macerata and Cape Town, 2021), and the curator of an anthology with Nervi’s writings (Novara, 2014).